bufbuild/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

 $ buf build
 ```

-The `buf build` command will:
+The `buf build` command:

-  - Discover the `buf.work.yaml` file found in the current directory.
+  - Discovers the `buf.work.yaml` file found in the current directory.
-  - Collect all Protobuf files for each `buf.yaml` configuration.
+  - Collects all Protobuf files for each `buf.yaml` configuration.
-  - Copy the Protobuf files into memory.
+  - Copies the Protobuf files into memory.
-  - Compile all Protobuf files.
+  - Compiles all Protobuf files.
-  - Output the compiled result to a configurable location (defaults to `/dev/null`)
+  - Outputs the compiled result to a configurable location (defaults to `/dev/null`)

 > The `buf.yaml` files aren't actually required in this case.
 You can simply run `buf build`
-> without the `buf.yaml` configuration files and `buf` will treat each directory specified
+> without the `buf.yaml` configuration files and `buf` treats each directory specified
 > in the `buf.work.yaml` as a module by default.
 However, defining a `buf.yaml` is strongly
 > recommended.